kubescape/kubescape.io/docs/blog/posts/kubescape-3-cli-improvements/index.md

 ### Image scanning

-To make Kubescape a complete one stop shop for Kubernetes security, we introduced image scanning to the command line tool.
+To make Kubescape a complete one-stop shop for Kubernetes security, we introduced image scanning to the command line tool.

 Image scanning allows you to scan your container images for vulnerabilities, even if they are not running in a cluster.
 This is a valuable feature for ensuring that your images are secure before you deploy them to your clusters.